Kitware/ParaView/Examples/Plugins/LagrangianIntegrationModel/README.md

                               // index : a user index in order to identify the array, define it in default values, start at 1, index 0 is reserved.
                               // port : the port number , define it in default values
                               // connection : the connection in the port, define it in default values but should not be needed in tracker context
-                              // fieldAssociaction : point data or cell data, defined in FieldDataDomain
+                              // fieldAssociaction : point data or cell data, defined in InputArrayDomain
                               // arrayName : actual array name, passed be paraview. default_values_delimiter=";" // Only when using default values for multiples args, ie more than just the index default_values="2;1;0;0:ParticleDiameter" // Default values, here it is port 1 with index 2, connection 0, type is PointData